 The young ladies expressed their excitement and gratitude to Opportunity International for the opportunity they received and were optimistic about the success of the trade they have chosen and the immense contribution it will make towards their attainment of financial resilience.

 The Kayayei programme was previously funded by the Allan and Nesta Ferguson Charitable Trust and the CalVal Investors Foundation.
 The two foundations have together supported Opportunity International to train 108 ladies in the past five years.
 The programme is currently funded by the Medicor Foundation for a two years period with the intent to train and equip 200 economically disadvantaged young female head porters in Accra.
-Their passion is to help such female street porters to have a life with dignity and purpose which also ties into the vision of Opportunity International.
+Their passion is to help such female street porters have a life with dignity and purpose, which also ties into the vision of Opportunity International.

 The Medicor Foundation is an independent and charitable foundation that focuses on education, health, and social care to contribute to the sustainable improvement of the wellbeing and empowerment of vulnerable and disadvantaged people in countries in Africa, Latin America and The Caribbean, as well as in Eastern Europe.